rwickman/PlantClassification/README.md

 ```

 ## Train the Model
+The model weights are given in `models/checkpoints/model_epoch_100.pkl`.
-You can train the model by running:
+However if you want to train the model yourself you can run:
 ```python
 python3 main.py
 ```